BoomchainLabs/verified-autofill/README.md

 }
 ```

-- **3.4** - the browser generates a private / public key and signs a JWT with the private key that has the public key in the JWT header in the JWK format as a `jwk` claim, and contains the following claims in the payload:
+- **3.4** - the browser generates a private / public key and signs a JWT with the private key that has the public key in the JWT header in the JWK format as a `jwk` claim, generates a cryptographically secure random salt of at least 16 bytes, computes a SHA-256 hash of the salt prepended to the nonce, and contains the following claims in the payload:

   - *aud* - the issuer
   - *iat* - time when the JWT was signed
   - *jti* - unique identifier for the token
-  - *nonce* - nonce provided by the RP
+  - *nonce_hash* - hash of nonce provided by the RP in base64url
   - *email* - email address to be verified

 The browser SHOULD select an algorithm from the issuer's `signing_alg_values_supported` array, or use "EdDSA" if the property is not present.